 1. Fill out the application

 The priority date for admission applications is January 31.
 Applications must be completed by January 31 to be eligible for automatic awarding of University waivers such as DUAA, UAA, and the WUE/Cougar Award.
 University waivers are awarded based on eligibility at the time of admittance to WSU.
-Applications received after January 31 are welcomed and will be reviewed on a space available basis.
+Applications received after January 31 are welcomed and will be reviewed on a space-available basis.
 If you choose to attend a different semester than the one indicated on your application, you’ll need to re-apply.

 2. Apply for financial aid

 To make sure you receive the highest possible amount of financial help, file the FAFSA (Free Application for Federal Student Aid) or WASFA (Washington Application for State Financial Aid for HB 1079 students only) by January 31.

-3. Provide your official transcripts, test scores, resumes, and more.
+3. Provide your official transcripts, resumes, and more.